Yisas/yisas.github.io/_pages/plight.md

 playtesters on-site and began iterating using the already built game.
 This proved invaluable for the end product, and in my opinion was a big reason why we received praise in the game design and user experience categories, since it allowed us to leverage our game designer talents in full.

-### Networking "woes", AKA one of dumbest things I've tried to do
+### Networking "woes" & tunnel vision

 I had taken point on the implementation of the third person character controller and mechanics for the [first prototype](https://github.com/yisas/ggj2018), but now that that was done, I began transitioning what was already there to a networked 2-player game as opposed to a dual screen one, while my teammates worked on new mechanics.
 It was mostly painless except for one thing: players being able to carry objects.
 These throwable objects were an important part of the game; they allowed players to lock down pressure plates and mark parts of the world that the other player couldn't see.
 Thus, they had to be a networked physics component.
-Or well, that's what I thought, because this was the worst case of tunnel vision I've ever gone through as a programmer.
+Or well, that's what I thought at first.

 In the non-networked prototype each crate was a simple textured primitive with a rigidbody, and when it came time to carry it, it was connected to the player through one of Unity's joint objects.
 This not only produced the desired effect of moving with the player, it also allowed for the built-in physics engine to detect if force/torque between the carried object and the player